magnusjyrkkanen/search-robot/README.md

 ## Summary

 A simple search robot that uses Google search to search with a given word.
+The user can choose to either use the default word that is set in the code or give a word in the run command.

 After the search the robot takes a screenshot of the results.